xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 34	{X}P	combine of factor 5 and difference-of-squares factorization

-Cases which include a very small prime > b:
+Families which contain only one very small prime > b:

+b	family	why this family contains only one prime > b

 4	{1}	difference-of-squares factorization, but 11 is prime, and 11 is the only prime > b in this family